-Student members of the Committee on Discipline will be chosen in an election conducted by the middle of the second semester of each academic year.
-The Association of Amherst Students (AAS) will oversee the following procedures:
+Student members of the Community Standards Review Board will be chosen either by an election conducted by the middle of the second semester of each academic year by the Association of

+Amherst Students (AAS) or by a selection process administered by the Office of Student Affairs.
+The Association of Amherst Students will oversee the following procedures:

 1. The election will be conducted according to the procedures outlined in the code of elections.
-The two men and the two women candidates who receive the highest number of votes will be elected.
+The four candidates, with no more than two of the four candidates representing the same gender identity, who receive the highest number of votes will be elected.
 If this procedure cannot be followed because of an insufficient number of candidates, then the College Council will appoint a student to any position unfilled by election.

-2. If one of the elected students resigns, the AAS will appoint an alternate of the same gender.
+2. If one of the elected students resigns, the AAS will appoint an alternate, and the alternate will be of the same gender identity as the student who resigned when possible.
 In the event elected students are not available, and substitutes are required to maintain the quorum for a case, a substitute will normally be appointed by the chair of the College Council.